 A standard barbell weighs 44 pounds (20 kg), and that weight is also shared by a few other common types of barbells.
 Beyond that, there are a variety of different barbells that each have their own weights and specifications.
-That’s why it’s very important always to know what kind of bar you’re using before you start loading plates onto it.
+That’s why it’s very important always to know what kind of bar you’re using before you start loading weight plates onto it.

 Men’s Olympic Barbell

-As stated above, the standard barbell weighs in at 44 pounds.
-That weight is also shared with the men’s Olympic barbell.
-However, there is a small distinction between these two.
+As stated above, the standard barbell weighs 44 pounds.
+That weight is also shared with the men’s Olympic weightlifting barbell, which is one of the types of barbells used in various exercises.

-Although they weigh the same, Olympic barbells measure 1 or 2 feet longer than standard barbells.
+Although they weigh the same, Olympic barbells measure 1 or 2 feet longer than standard and traditional barbells.
 Furthermore, the ends of Olympic barbells are thicker and heavier than those of a standard barbell.

 Women’s Olympic Barbell

-Women’s Olympic barbells are designed for the same purposes as men’s Olympic bars, but they’re sized and designed for female lifters.
-The most significant difference is that they only weigh 33 pounds.
-That’s because they are noticeably thinner to account for the fact that the average woman has smaller hands than the average man.
+Women’s Olympic bars are designed for the same purposes as men’s Olympic bars, but they’re sized and designed for female lifters.
+The most significant difference is that this type of barbell weighs only 33 pounds, which answers the question “Are barbells 35 or 45 lbs?”.

 Kids Barbell/Technique Barbell

-Weighing in at about 11 pounds, this barbell is excellent for children or anyone who wants to focus on their lifting technique.
+Weighing in at about 11 pounds, the kids’ barbell makes an excellent exercise equipment for children or anyone who wants to focus on their lifting technique.
 While it is true that you can get similar results from a PVC pipe, the extra pounds on this kind of bar can make a big difference when developing your technique.